Precambrian tectonics and the advent of plate tectonics

 Map exercise: Please identify Precambrian tectonic elements/patterns on the maps that are provided, using what you have learned.

 Continental assembly (Hoffmann, 1988)

-About 150 Ma span for the time of assembly of North America (we touched upon this topic a bit earlier when we discussed terrane accretion):
+There is about a 150 Ma span for the time of assembly of the North America craton (we touched upon this topic a bit earlier when we discussed terrane accretion):

 Image showing some of the major components that North America was assembled from.
 Image source was orginally from USGS material and now resides at https://commons.wikimedia.org/wiki/File:North_america_basement_rocks.png .